zgxsin/semester-project/samples/README.md

 * See the `README.md` included in the `carla` directory.

 ## Evaluation (F1 score)
 * Process corresponding images sets in Cityscape dataset.
+Processed images are available upon request to `guzhou@ethz.ch`.
 * Use the trained weights in the above step and run `evaluate_model_F1.py` to calculate the F1 score.

 ## Inference